andyatkinson/development_guides/postgresapp.md

 1. Select your Server
 1. Find Config File and select "Show"

-This will open a Mac OS Finder window with the `postgresql.log` file selected.
+This will open a macOS Finder window with the `postgresql.log` file selected.

 ### PostgreSQL Log File

 ### Copy Path to File Using Finder

-1. Select a file in a Mac OS Finder window
+1. Select a file in a macOS Finder window
 1. With the Option key held, right-click the file.
 1. Select Copy ... as Pathname